PrimaMateria/blog/primamateria-blog/content/notes/2022-10-09-nixos-stable-diffusion/index.md

 {{ resize_image(path="notes/2022-10-09-nixos-stable-diffusion/castaneda-dreamstudio.png", height=350) }}

 And the credits again.
-Ah, no problem anymore, we can run it locally and forget the whole credit nightmare ~ if we have super duped GPU with like [10GB free VRAM](https://github.com/CompVis/stable-diffusion).
+Ah, no problem anymore, we can run it locally and forget the whole credit nightmare ~ if we have super duped GPU with [10 GB free VRAM](https://github.com/CompVis/stable-diffusion).
 Which we have, right?
-And if not, then there is [optimized version](https://github.com/basujindal/stable-diffusion) which will be satisfied with 2.4GB VRAM.
-Oh, these are the miracles that start happening when things go open source.
+And if not, then there is [optimized version](https://github.com/basujindal/stable-diffusion) which will be satisfied with 2.4 GB VRAM.
+These are the miracles that start happening when things go open source.

 ## What worked

 I am enchanted by Nix.
-And if I will have a solution then this solution will be running in NixOs.
-And the best place for finding NixOs solutions is NixOS discource.
+And if I will have a solution then this solution will be running in NixOS.
+And the best place for finding NixOS solutions is NixOS Discource.

 [Stable Diffusion using nix
 flakes](https://discourse.nixos.org/t/stable-diffusion-using-nix-flakes/21610)